yuanqing/sejs/README.md

 ## Why

-sEJS began as an endeavor to understand how JavaScript templating (in the vein of [ERB](http://ruby-doc.org/stdlib-2.1.2/libdoc/erb/rdoc/ERB.html) or PHP) works.
+sEJS spun out of an endeavor to understand how JavaScript templating (in the vein of [ERB](http://ruby-doc.org/stdlib-2.1.2/libdoc/erb/rdoc/ERB.html) or PHP) works.

 sEJS is: